I got thrilled right away to see Pisa on the itinerary for our honeymoon journey in Italy. Then my excitement waned when I began to realize one thing.

 Known as Torre Pendente di Pisa in Italian, the Leaning Tower of Pisa is actually different than most medieval architecture.

 Upon seeing the tower, the first thing that came to my mind is the geeky anecdote on the famous Galileo.
-One of his pupils told the story about him dropping two balls of different masses from the Leaning tower of Pisa, to demonstrate that their time of descent was independent of their mass.
+One of his pupils told the story about him dropping two balls of different masses from the Leaning Tower of Pisa, to demonstrate that their time of descent was independent of their mass.

-There was no account by the genius himself of such thought experiment, so most historians believe that it never took place, more or less as the student described it!
+There was no account by the genius himself of such a thought experiment, so most historians believe that it never took place, more or less as the student described it!
 In his book On Motion though, Galileo outlined his famous thought experiment, thus arriving at his hypothesis:

 Imagine two objects, one light and one heavier than the other one, are connected to each other by a string.
 Drop this system of objects from the top of a tower.
 If we assume heavier objects do indeed fall faster than lighter ones (and conversely, lighter objects fall slower), the string will soon pull taut as the lighter object retards the fall of the heavier object.
 But the system considered as a whole is heavier than the heavy object alone, and therefore should fall faster.
 This contradiction leads one to conclude the assumption is false.